A recent Easter sponsored Bunny Hop!

 A school that involves the whole school community, parents, governors, staff and pupils in improving children’s health, well-being and happiness, helping them to get the most out of life.

 To gain this prestigious mark, we had to deeply assess how well we were doing in creating a healthy ethos and environment across the school through teaching and learning, promoting healthy eating, encouraging physical and emotional health and well-being.
-We set up target interventions to help us improve on certain areas and we have implemented strategies such as Be Active and Positive Playtime Practice.
-We are presently re applying for the Healthy School Award as we embed health, sport and well-being in our day-to-day school life post covid.
+We set up target interventions to help us improve on certain areas and we have implemented strategies such as understanding Zones of Regulation and Positive Playtime Practice.

 Positive Playtime (PP)